AUSTIN, CARL BENJAMIN

 No further information available at this time.

-the USS Kitty Hawk (CVA 63) on a combat mission over North
+took off from the USS Kitty Hawk (CVA 63) on a combat

-it entered a cloud formation.
-A search was initiated and on the
+cloud formation.
+A search was initiated and on the next

-Oregon, was a member of Fighter Squadron 114.
-He was the pilot
+from Oregon, was a member of Fighter Squadron 114.
+He

-memorialized on the Courts of the Missing at the National
+the Courts of the Missing at the National Memorial

 Based on all information available, DPAA assessed the